adeleine1412/leapmotion-osc/README.md

 ### Additional notes

-The default mode for the controllers is `optimizeHMD`, if you want to use this on a flat surface instead, make sure you set `optimizeHMD:true` to `optimizeHMD:false` at the very beginning of the `Leap.loop` function.
+The default mode for the controllers is `optimizeHMD`, if you want to use this on a flat surface instead, make sure you set `optimizeHMD` to `false` in the `config/default.json` config file.

 ## Avatar Setup